AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/leave-dashboard.md

 ---
 # Leave (unshare) a dashboard

 Changing teams?
-In the middle of spring cleaning your [!DNL MBI] account?
+In the middle of spring cleaning your [!DNL Commerce Intelligence] account?
 To leave or unshare yourself from a dashboard, click **[!UICONTROL Shared]** at the top of the screen while in the dashboard you want to leave.
 Click **[!UICONTROL Leave this Dashboard]** to remove yourself.

 Example: